This is not a story of what happened exactly, but it is a story of what exactly it felt like. Also, nobody actually died, but we were certainly close.

 The sun was high on the day of the great flight of students.
 None could have predicted the heat wave that would pass over Arizona.
 The weather forecasters, whose job is to predict what the weather would be if the weather were different, could not have foreseen the heat.
 The ancient leathery people sitting on the dust-blasted porches of houses with glass bottles in the walls could not feel the Summer in their bad knees and hips.
 I think my cat knew, but she didn’t tell anyone.

 There’s something uniquely awful about teaching in a hot room.
 The students couldn’t focus.
 I had trouble getting up from my desk.
-Every time I asked them to get up to do something, they groaned, and I couldn’t blame them because if a sweaty man told me to do anything, I’d definitely do worse than groan.
+Every time I asked them to get up to do something, they groaned, and I couldn’t blame them because if a sweaty teacher an told me to do anything, I’d definitely do worse than groan.
 A bit of my sweat dripped on one of the papers I was grading, so I dipped my pen in my tea and let a drop of it fall exactly where the sweat had because a drop of tea is a lot less disgusting than a drop of sweat.
 I kept a towel near my desk in case I needed to smother a fire.

 The situation was dire.
 Students with glasses couldn’t see through the fog of their lenses, and they couldn’t take them off because any light that touched them would be magnified and start a fire within seconds.